 For example, my favorite pair of jeans were $75.
 Since I typically wear those 4-5 times a week for let's say 20 weeks.
 It works out to 75-93 cents for each time I wear them in just one year.

 Another example is my favorite summer dress was $45.
 I probably wear it 15 times per year (that probably isn't true – I probably wear it WAY more because I love it).
-It cost me $3 for every time I wear it.
+It cost me $3 for every time I wear it in just one year.
+Now, it costs me pennies with how much I wear it.

 Guess what?
 In those examples, I am happy to spend a little extra money because those clothes fit great and make me feel like a million bucks. #moneywellspent